Catrina Costume: La Catrina was specifically created in the first decade of the 1910s by Mexican Political cartoonist Jose Guadalupe Posada.

-One of the most powerful and most well-known symbolism associated with The Day of the Dead celebrations is the tall female skeleton who wears an elegant hat and feathers.
+One of the most powerful and well-known symbolism associated with The Day of the Dead celebrations is the tall female skeleton wearing an elegant hat and feathers.

 You’ve surely seen her in various settings because her distinctive makeup has been a huge hit in recent years.